 Recent Eurostat* figures show that Ireland has borne 42.6% of the total net cost of the European bank debt crisis.
 This means each Irish citizen has paid €9,000 while the average per capita cost across 27 Member States is just €191.

 “Five years into the crisis, it is clear that one sided austerity is not working.
 The approach to fiscal consolidation must be rebalanced to allow for investment for job creation.
-If agreement is reached to restructure the Promissory Note the opportunity should be then taken to at least treble the jobs stimulus package of last July.”
+If agreement is reached to restructure the Promissory Note the opportunity should be then taken to at least treble the jobs stimulus package of last July," he said.

-Meanwhile, top comedy, rap, punk poetry and pop acts will provide the entertainment at the Dublin rally.
+Meanwhile, top comedy, rap, punk poetry and pop acts wil provide the entertainment at the Dublin rally.

 Among the acts that have been comfirmed in Dublin's Merrion Square, are: Comedian Barry Murphy of Apres Match and Irish Pictorial Weekly fame; Mundy and his band; Finglas rapper MissElayneous and punk poet Jinx Lennon.